Jmuinde/printf/README.md

 0x11.
-C - Team Project to create print f function from scratch
+C - Team Project to create print f function from scratch as per the alx requirements

 Team members: Muinde \& Philip